Coflnet/HypixelSkyblock/README.md

 ```

 ## SubFlip
-Subscribes to the fliper.
+Subscribes to the flipper.
 This will push the command `flip` with the same format as `getFlips`.
 ```
 {
     type:"subFlip"